 Oregon property taxes are collected by counties.
 They are then remitted to the various jurisdictions, such as:

-$0.21 for debt service on the library building and the new Public Safety Building
+$0.21 for debt service on the new Public Safety Building

 $4.22 for general government operations (police, library, and street lighting)

 General government operations tax levy is subject to Measure 50.
 Provisions of Measure 50 established a maximum permanent tax rate.
 The City’s maximum permanent tax rate is $4.62.
 Our citizens approved this new property tax base in November 1996.
 The new tax base will fund public safety needs in proportion to the City’s population growth.